mendix/docs/content/developerportal/deploy/private-cloud-technical-appendix-02.md

 * Prometheus metrics
 * Standard output for container logs

-If your cluster doesn't already have a logging and monitoring solution, you can follow the [documentation](https://docs.mendix.com/developerportal/deploy/private-cloud-monitor) how to install Grafana and start collecting logs and metrics from Mendix apps.
+If your cluster doesn't already have a logging and monitoring solution, you can follow [Monitoring Environments in Mendix for Private Cloud](https://docs.mendix.com/developerportal/deploy/private-cloud-monitor) for information on how to install Grafana and start collecting logs and metrics from Mendix apps.

 ![](attachments/private-cloud-tech-appendix/mx4pc-logging-metering.png)